SaiKoya/terraform-workshop/lab_01/README.md

 }
 ```

+> NOTE: It is critical that `{PREFIX}` is unique if you are sharing an Azure subscription.
+Try using your initials or some other identifier.

 ### Authenticate To Azure

-Login via the azure cli:
+Login via the azure cli

 ```sh
 az login